-Many business owners don’t have the tens of thousands you need to outright purchase equipment.
-Instead, they rely on different types of financing to get the equipment they need.
+But many business owners don’t have the tens of thousands of dollars they need to outright purchase equipment.
+Instead, they rely on different types of financing solutions to get the equipment they need.

 When it comes to financing heavy machinery, you may have a variety of business financing options.
-These could include bank loans, SBA loans, online lenders, credit unions, dealer financing, and non-bank lenders.
+These could include bank loans, short-term loans, dealer financing, and SBA loans from online lenders, credit unions, and non-bank lenders.
 All of these types of small business loans can help you finance your equipment needs.

 When you’re looking for financing, finding the right lender can be important.
 Consider the type of equipment you plan on purchasing and the impact the loan will have on your business and cash flow.
 Here are a few specifics you may want to think about: